seetest-io/eribank-android-ci/README.md

 1. A demo Android app
 2. A simple Appium based test
 3. A .yml providing instructions for Travis CI
+4. scripts for bundling and uploading the app

 ### Instructions how to run this pipeline
 1. Fork or clone this repo